tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/08-URIs.md

 }
 ```

-- Limiting the result set - e.g. by specifying which fields to return.
-  This approach can be complicated and is often a decision based on
-  functionality vs complexity.
-For example, it may be desirable to be
-  able to filter a result set to a specific set of objects.
-Whilst
+- <ApiStandard id="HNZAS_MAY_LIMIT_RESULT_FIELDS_WITH_QUERY_ARGUMENT" type="MAY" toolTip="Result sets MAY be limited with query arguments, where justified.">Limiting the result set - e.g. by specifying which fields to return.
+This approach can be complicated and is often a decision based on functionality vs complexity.
+For example, it may be desirable to be able to filter a result set to a specific set of objects.</ApiStandard> Whilst
   this is possible, it is not a recommended approach.
 If this kind of
   flexibility is required in an API it could be a good time to
   consider the use of [Open Data Protocol (OData)](http://www.odata.org/) or [GraphQL](./API%20Design#types-of-api).

-- In cases where response filtering is used, providers should ensure
-  that they use a JSON schema by default so that consumers have the
-  ability to understand the entire resource and do not need to query
-  the resource for the message structure.
+- <ApiStandard id="HNZAS_SHOULD_USE_JSON_SCHEMA_FOR_RESPONSE_FILTERING" type="SHOULD" toolTip="Use a JSON schema where response filtering is used, so consumers understand the entire resource without extra queries.">In cases where response filtering is used, providers should ensure that they use a JSON schema by default so that consumers have the ability to understand the entire resource and do not need to query the resource for the message structure.</ApiStandard>

 **<span class="smallcaps">Example</span>**